Avephax/Avephax-Obsidian-Vault/Functional Thinking.md

 A non-linear set of bullet points, combined to parse any and all sorts of functions, found within naming keyword(s) and predicate(s) of any and all cause(s).

 - **Layer 1** - Name and Define **Functions**
-1. Name the keyword and then name their keywords within. ^6br3d
+1. Find the keyword and then search their keywords within. ^6br3d
 	- [[Functional Thinking#^a5hxg]]
 	- [[Keywords#^4pjju]]
 2. Recursively relate by predicates named next to any keyword(s). ^a5hxg